qjack001/Spotted/README.md

  ├─ components/   # a few simple components
  ├─ layouts/      # the template for each plant page └┬ pages/
-  ├─ index.html   # the homepage
+  ├─ index.astro  # the homepage
   └─ *.md         # all the plant pages
 ```